To Live (1994 film): Political allusions

 There is a scene that the local town chief calls on everyone to donate the iron products of the family to make steel.
-This implies the historical time jumps to the Great Leap Forward.
+This implies the historical time jumps to the Great Leap Forward.The allusions to the Great Leap Forward continue throughout the film, both in the context of Fugui and his family and in passing scenes as the events of the film unfold.
+For example, Fugui and his family do not experience extreme famine and they do not participate in the backbreaking labour that was demanded of the peasant class, both of which were defining characteristics of the Great Leap Forward.
+There are also scenes of rural citizens resting beside steel furnaces, stealing any kind of rest they can, that illustrate the exhausting reality of that time in history.
+More abstractly, the contents of both the mayor's speech, and Fugui's speech about communism, exemplify the strong political ideology that permeated society and how far its impact extended.
 At that period of time, the Communist Party tried to copy the huge success of the industrial revolution in Britain.
 However, the method is wrong and wasn't helpful.
 It shows that when the flood of time come upon a single family, they have no choice but to be carried forward.

-In the film To Live, during its second half, another tragedy occurred to Fugui's family - Fengxia died of childbirth.
+During its second half, another tragedy occurred to Fugui's family – Fengxia died of childbirth.
 None of the nurses knew how to treat postpartum hemorrhage.
 It's worth noting that the nurses are saying: "We don't know how to deal with this!
-We are just students!"As the most qualified doctor is almost beaten to death.
+We are just students!", as the most qualified doctor is almost beaten to death.
 This section of the film suggests the suffering that the Cultural Revolution brought to people.
-Most doctors were replaced by Red Guards and were accused as reactionaries.
-As the sign on the doctor's body shows, he was in many struggle sessions with the Red Guard.
+Most doctors were replaced by Red Guards and were accused of being reactionaries.
+As the sign on the doctor's body shows, he was in many conflicts with the Red Guard.

+Political and cultural analysis

+To Live's portrayal of the Great Leap Forward and Cultural Revolution functions less as historical backdrop and more as a critical commentary on political mismanagement.
+The film's focus on quotidian struggle subtly critiques the Communist Party's political campaigns rather than overtly condemning ideology."